mjasion/mjasion/content/posts/golang/implementing-leader-election-in-go-using-kubernetes-api/index.md

 ---
 title: Implementing Leader Election in Golang using Kubernetes API
 date: "2023-06-25"
-description: "Istio can reset processing the request.
-This blog post shows how to analyze the issue if logs does not help"
+description: |
+  Learn how to implement a leader election mechanism in Golang using the Kubernetes API, leveraging lease locks and distributed coordination to ensure reliable task execution in distributed systems.
 hero:  hero_implementing-leader-election-in-go-using-kubernetes-api.svg
 author:
   name: Marcin Jasion